DerGuru/The-Resonant/Chapters/P2-13 - False Trail.md

 Jason’s hand brushed the clip behind his ear.
 The building’s hum receded.
 The city put its shoes back on.
 A held note at the edge of hearing let go.

 They walked.
 The afternoon turned its own page.
-Behind them, in the empty room, light crossed the cabinet’s face and the spiral seemed to turn once, then held still—as if embarrassed to be caught moving.
+Behind them, in the empty room, light crossed the cabinet’s face and the spiral seemed to turn once, then held still - as if embarrassed to be caught moving.